kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

       --feature-gates=ProvisioningACC=true
 ```

-Please note for Kueue `v0.7.0` or newer the feature is enabled by default, so you may see different output.
+Note for Kueue `v0.7.0` or newer the feature is enabled by default, so you may see different output.

 ### b.
 Ensure your Workload has reserved quota